wenchaojiang/ev3-Nodejs-bluetooth-Api/README.md

 Please Help
 ===============
 This module is built by reverse engineering the bluetooch communication between offical android Lego app and Ev3 robot.
 Currently I only deciphered the control protocol for motors, not sensors.
-If you have any information on the protocol, plsease help.
+If you have any information on the protocol, please help.

 New to nodejs and async world, please feel free to refector my code.